dbohdan/recur/README.md

 The jitter (random delay) behavior is different.
 Jitter is applied starting with the first retry, not the second.
 I think this is what the user expects.
-A single-number jitter argument results in random jitter.
+A single-number jitter argument results in random, not constant, jitter.

 ## Conditions